-When you join the Spectrum Health/Michigan State University College of Human Medicine Pediatrics Residency Program at Helen DeVos Children's Hospital, you will be joining a group of stellar pediatricians-in-training who have identified these as the values that they want to be known for.
-As program directors, we recognize that cultivating these values is our mandate!
+When you join the Spectrum Health/Michigan State University College of Human Medicine Pediatrics Residency Program at Helen DeVos Children's Hospital, you will be joining a group of stellar pediatricians-in-training who, along with Spectrum Health have identified these as the values that they want to be known for.
+As program directors, we recognize that cultivating these values is our compass!

 Kira, Justin and Raj

 Like most pediatrics facilities, we practice a family-centered rounding style.
 Our continuity clinic experience is unique in that we have the option of spending one half-day per week of the third year in a clinical setting of your choosing, whether a private practice primary care clinic, a community clinic, a subspecialty clinic, or even a hospitalist or critical care role.
 At Helen DeVos Children's Hospital, we truly care about individualizing your education to help you reach your professional goals.
 As such, we offer several curriculum tracks.